 To learn about the specifics of what makes a stellar procurement letter, check out the key advice below.

 A procurement letter to “help the cause” such as enrich the students, fight the disease, feed the hungry, save the animals.
 Using action terminology makes the donor feel like part of the solution by simply donating goods or services.
 Besides helping the cause generate funds do they get their business name in an Auction Catalog?
 Online or click through thru?

 Be Specific About HOW & WHEN to Donate

-- What types of donations are your asking for?
-For example, gift certificates, silent auction items, cash donation or warm meals for homeless people.
+- What types of donations are you asking for?
+For example, gift certificates, silent auction items, cash donations or warm meals for homeless people.

 - Donation cut-off date is vital to insure donated items come in with lead time to then be marketed

 Email and website information are great but adding a real donor’s name and phone number promotes a more personal touch to the procurement letter request.

 - Contact name(s)